MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mousedown.md

 ---
 title: MouseDown Event of the AxWindowsMediaPlayer Object
-description: The MouseDown event occurs when the user presses a mouse button. ms.assetid: 3dfbd034-67d4-4b7e-88d8-a77d301c5df7
+description: The MouseDown event occurs when the user presses a mouse button. | MouseDown Event of the AxWindowsMediaPlayer Object ms.assetid: 3dfbd034-67d4-4b7e-88d8-a77d301c5df7
 keywords:
 - MouseDown Event of the AxWindowsMediaPlayer Object Windows Media Player